Free — No Sign-up Needed

 Show Stable Income

-Maintain consistent employment and income for at least 6-12 months before applying.
-Provide bank statements showing regular salary deposits and sufficient savings for your trip.
+Stay employed for 6–12 months before applying.
+Show regular salary deposits and enough savings to cover your trip.

 Travel & Transportation

-What should I do if my approval probability is low?
+What should I do if my score is low?

-Which countries are easiest to get visa approval?
+Which countries are easiest to get approved for?

 How long does it take to build good travel history?